awsdocs/amazon-sagemaker-developer-guide/doc_source/automatic-model-tuning-define-metrics.md

 To optimize hyperparameters for a machine learning model, a tuning job evaluates the training jobs it launches by using a metric that the training algorithm writes to logs\.
 Amazon SageMaker hyperparameter tuning parses your algorithm’s `stdout` and `stderr` streams to find algorithm metrics, such as loss or validation\-accuracy, that show how well the model is performing on the dataset

 **Note**
-These are the same metrics that Amazon SageMaker sends to CloudWatch Logs\.
+These are the same metrics that SageMaker sends to CloudWatch Logs\.
 For more information, see [Log Amazon SageMaker Events with Amazon CloudWatch](logging-cloudwatch.md)\.

 If you use your own algorithm for hyperparameter tuning, make sure that your algorithm emits at least one metric by writing evaluation data to `stderr` or `stdout`\.